 …are all sabotage.

-So, how much of the gap between target and actual results can you chalk-up to sabotage or Organizational Schizophrenia?
+So, how much of the gap between the target and actual results can you chalk up to sabotage or Organizational Schizophrenia?